Increased demand for metals

 Source: Texas Instruments & Investec Asset Management, 2019

 There is effectively now an arms race to develop self-driving technology.
-The participants can be categorized into traditional auto component and manufacturing companies in one corner, and the Silicon Valley disrupters – those with specialisms in artificial intelligence or shared mobility – in the other corner.
+The participants can be categorised into traditional auto component and manufacturing companies in one corner, and the Silicon Valley disrupters – those with specialisms in artificial intelligence or shared mobility – in the other corner.
 Traditional auto manufacturers do not have the requisite expertise in artificial intelligence, and the technology companies do not yet have sufficient expertise in auto manufacturing.

 Consequently – and with rare exception, such as GM – these gaps in expertise have led to mass collaboration across the industry in a way which is unprecedented for any technological change which has gone before.